-The financial statements of the Charity are prepared in accordance with UK Generally Accepted Accounting Practice (UK GAAP) including Financial Reporting Standard 102 (FRS 102) and the Housing SORP 2014: Statement of Recommended Practice for Registered Social Housing Providers updated in 2014 and comply with the Accounting Direction for Private Registered Providers of Social Housing 2015, applicable accounting standards and the Companies Act 2006.
+The financial statements of the Charity are prepared in accordance with UK Generally Accepted Accounting Practice (UK GAAP) including Financial Reporting Standard 102 (FRS 102) and the Housing SORP 2018: Statement of Recommended Practice for Registered Social Housing Providers and comply with the Accounting Direction for Private Registered Providers of Social Housing 2019, applicable accounting standards and the Companies Act 2006.
 The Board of Trustees is satisfied that the current accounting policies are the most appropriate for Depaul Housing Services.